20+ Top Rated Tourist Attractions in West Bengal: A Local’s Guide

 The arid land known as Khoyai by the river bank is another beautiful somber attraction of Shantiniketan.
 Many Bengali movies are shot here as the protagonists prance around towering shawls and teak trees in order to romance on screen!

 It takes less than 3 hours to reach Shantiniketan from Kolkata by the morning train from Sealdah.
 Hotels start from 1000 rs per night.
 Do indulge in a sumptuous Bengali lunch when traveling to Shantiniketan.
+Shantiniketan is one tourist attraction in west bengal that has the right amount of culture, nature and gourmet cuisine.
+Moreover, it is a budget friendly tourist destination of West Bengal!

 Also read: The best places to visit in Karnataka!

-Chupir Chor, Purbasthali for the Birding Enthusiast
+Chupir Chor, Purbasthali for the Birding Enthusiasts Traveling in West Bengal

 Chupir Chor is a rather offbeat destination in Bengal.
 Famous for birding, Chupir Chor is a riverine marshland in Bardhaman that is home to a number of avian species, many of them being migratory birds who visit only during the misty winter mornings.
 This is indeed a birder’s paradise, a lot like Dandeli in North Karnataka.
 To reach Chupir Chor, get onto a Katoa Local, get down at Purbasthali station.